Expensive 'Harry Potter' Items That Fetched The Biggest Bids At Auctions

 Harry Potter’s Hogwarts acceptance letter

 A part of Harry’s unforgettable Hogwarts experience was the owl delivering the Hogwarts acceptance letters at the doorstep of his Dursley home.
 While we saw the Dursley house being flooded with many envelopes from Hogwarts, one of them made it to a London auction.
-The priceless letter was sold for about USD 6,000 (THB 204,603 approx.).
+The priceless letter was sold for about USD 6,000 (INR 4 Lakhs approx.).
 This letter had the original wax seal on when it was sold.

 Hero and Featured Image: Courtesy harrypotterny/Instagram